Starmer warns of ‘risk of escalation’ following US strikes against Iran

 Extra RAF Typhoon jets have already been moved to the region and Defence Secretary John Healey said “force protection is at its highest level” following the US strikes.

-Sir Keir will chair a meeting of the Government’s Cobra crisis committee on Sunday afternoon and has held a series of calls with world leaders.
+Sir Keir chaired a meeting of the Government’s Cobra crisis committee on Sunday afternoon and has held a series of calls with world leaders.

 The US attacked Fordo, Isfahan and Natanz which are linked to Iran’s nuclear programme.